kokoko3k/jdsp4rp5.app/Readme.md

 Flip 2 is a bit better, but there is still room for improvement.
-Unfortunately, rootless equalizer solutions cannot be applied to low latency applications like most of the emulators, so a root solution is needed, but rooting the Retroid consoles voids their warranty, so we'll use temporary root permissions just for the task, and a reboot will restore your console state.
+Unfortunately, rootless equalizer solutions cannot be applied to low latency applications like most of the emulators, so a root solution is needed, but rooting the Retroid consoles voids their warranty, so we'll use temporary root permissions just for the task, and a reboot can optionally restore your console state.

 ### Benefit/what to expect:
 * A dramatic improvement in sound quality from the speakers.